nadeenAlshibil/Azure-Networking/README.md

 ### Task 3: Link the virtual networks to the private DNS zone

 In this section, we'll link virtual networks **myVMVNet** and **myAzFwVNet** to the **privatelink.database.windows.net** private DNS zone.
 This zone was created when we created the private endpoint.

-Note
 If you don't link the VM and firewall virtual networks to the private DNS zone, both the VM and firewall will still be able to resolve the SQL Server FQDN.
 They will resolve to its public IP address.

-**Pause and Test**: Test by running on VM "nslookup labserver.database.windows.net" -> You get the public IP of the VM. (see Exercice5 below for tools installation instructions)
+**Pause and Test**:
+Test by running on VM `nslookup labserver.database.windows.net`   -> You get the public IP of the VM. (see Exercice5 below for tools installation instructions)

-Test further with "nc -zv labserver.database.windows.net 1433" -> we get connection succeeded but when we test actual connexion with "sqlcmd -S labserver.database.windows.net -U 'username'" we get "Connection was denied" since Public Network Access is disabled on sql server.
+Test further with `nc -zv labserver.database.windows.net 1433`   -> You'll get connection succeeded but when if you test actual connexion with `sqlcmd -S labserver.database.windows.net -U 'username'` You'll get the follwoing message **"Connection was denied" since Public Network Access is disabled on sql server**.

 1. In the portal's search bar, enter privatelink.database.
 2. Select **privatelink.database.windows.net** in the search results.